- If Microsoft Photos crashes when printing, it is due to corrupted app files.

 - Using a third-party software will quickly get rid of the Windows 10 print dialog crashes.

 - Easily fix Windows 10 crash when printing by repairing the app with our method.

 - You can also solve the Windows 10 print crash by reinstalling Photos with our steps.

-Photos is Windows 10’s default image viewer that users utilize to browse images libraries and print pictures with.
-However, some users have stated that Photos crashes when they try to print with that app.
+Photos is Windows 10’s default image viewer that users utilize to browse images libraries and print pictures.
+However, some users have stated that Photos crash when they try to print with that app.